INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 > [!CAUTION]
 > DLLtest.exe can send and execute random data on the board(s)!
 Do not connect real devices on the board while using this software!
 Use `DLLtest.exe -h` to get help on how to use this tool.

-> [!TIP]
-> Since the new control system does not need to install hardware and no driver is needed, there are no constraints anymore on your control computer hardware, software and operating system!
-You can upgrade your computer to 64bit Windows, Linux or MAC[^1].
-You might also consider of using the open and Python-based control platform [labscript-suite](/labscript-suite) for which I provide the necessary Python files.

 In the [source](/Windows-DLL/source) folder you find the source files for the DLL and the Visual Studio 2019 project to generate the DLL.

+## Replace DLL

 To replace the DLL you have to "hide" the original DLL from Labview by moving it into a different folder outside of the labview project, otherwise Labview will find it again.
 Do not delete it, so you can revert the changes if needed.
 When you start your Labview VI it will start searching for the old DLL, stop it and give the path to the new DLL.
 The old DLL is either located in one of your Labview constrol system folders or, when properly installed, in one of the Windows folders "C:/Windows/System32" or "C:/Windows/SysWOW64".

 The library (.lib) is used for static linking and is needed only with Labwindows/CVI.
 It might be located in "C:/Program Files (x86)/ViewpointSystems/DIO64/Visual C/".
 You have to manually select the new library and recompile the project.

+## Update of Labview

 After the DLL is replaced you will need to make a few changes on the old Labview program.
-Similar changes need to be done on Labwindows/CVI.
+Similar changes need to be done on Labwindows/CVI or any other control software.

 1. first check that all `DIO64_` function VI's ('Virtual Instrument's) use the new DLL by double-clicking, open Block Diagram, and double-clicking on the "Call Library Function Node", where you should find in the "Function" tab the path to the DLL.